Minimum Amount Due क्या है? इसके फायदे और नुकसान !

 1. RBI Guidelines:

 RBI has introduced some new rules regarding the transparency of the credit card bill.
-The banks will now have to show the interest payable amount and the duration in which only the minimum paid amount would settle the loan amount in full.
+The banks will now have to show the interest payable amount and the duration for which only the minimum paid amount would settle the loan amount in full.

 2. Digital Payment Tools: